 Anyone who uses more than one language on a regular basis has probably felt some degree of annoyance with Google's voice search system on Android.
 You have to dig way into the settings to change the language, and there's no way to mix and match.
-It looks like Google is finally fixing that in these images we just received.
-Voice search on Android will soon have support for enabling multiple languages at the same time.

 Here's something that might just blow your mind.
 If you perform a voice search and Google misunderstands you, or you happen to garble your words, there's a quick way to take care of that.
 Just follow up with a second search that begins with "No, I said..."
 Google will then replace the incorrect word with what you said the second time.